Gaussian almost primes in almost all narrow sectors: Factorizing Hecke polynomials and bounding the error term

-where $f_p(a, b, c)$ is a certain function whose value only depends on the largest powers of $p$ dividing $a, b$ and $c$ and which is symmetric in $b$ and $c$.
+where $f_p(a, b, c)$ is a certain function the values of which only depend on the largest powers of $p$ dividing $a, b$ and $c$ and which is symmetric in $b$ and $c$.
 Explicitly, we have the following formulas, where $p$ is a prime and $v \ge 0$: \begin{itemize} \item For any prime $p$, we have

 (In particular $f_p(1, 1, 1) = 1$.) \item If $p \equiv 1 \pmod{4}$, then

 \item If $p \equiv 3 \pmod{4}$, then

 \end{itemize} \end{proposition}